JPMorgan sells physical commodities unit to Mercuria for $3.5 billion

 In documents circulated to potential buyers last year, JPMorgan had valued its physical commodity business at $3.3 billion, with an annual income of $750 million.
 JPMorgan paid nearly $2 billion to buy the largest part of the business from RBS in 2010.

-JPMorgan decided to sell its multibillion-dollar physical commodities division last year because of rising regulatory and political pressure, and so it could concentrate on the bank’s core business of lending.
+JPMorgan decided to sell its multi-billion dollar physical commodities division last year due to rising regulatory and political pressure and so it could concentrate on the bank’s core business of lending.

 JPMorgan said it would still provide traditional banking activities in commodities markets, including financial products and the vaulting and trading of precious metals.